Effective Date: July 1, 2025

 No Work Permitted While on Leave

-Employees approved for FMLA leave are not permitted to perform any department or University work responsibilities without prior approval from Human Resources and the employee’s supervisor(s).
+Employees approved for FMLA leave are not permitted to perform any University work responsibilities without prior approval from Human Resources and the employee’s supervisor(s).

 Maintenance of Employee Benefits